-The members of this group are not listed in HSIS, and therefore, by default, are covered by the generic 'lead and lead compounds' hazard classification with the risk phrase 'Harmful by inhalation' (Xn; R20) in HSIS (Safe Work Australia).
-While data available from observations in humans support this generic 'lead and lead compounds' classification, available experimental data support an amendment to this classification (refer to Recommendation section) to reflect the findings reported below.
+The compounds in this group are not individually listed in HSIS, therefore, by default, are covered by the generic 'lead and lead compounds' hazard classification with the risk phrase 'Harmful by inhalation' (Xn; R20) in HSIS (Safe Work Australia).
+While there are no experimental data available specific to these chemicals, data from observations in humans exposed to lead (compounds not specified) are presented in the following sections.
+In the absence of more comprehensive information, there is insufficient evidence to support a recommendation to amend the classification for this group of chemicals.